 On the Environment page, click Edit Environment.

 Locate the SSH Keys section and select the keys you want to install.

 (Optional) Repeat these steps for each environment you want to install a key on.

 After an environment has been updated with one or more new keys, the keys need to be deployed to the environment instances.

-- In your Dashboard, click the environment that you want to deploy your key(s) to.
+- In your Dashboard, click the environment where you want to install your key(s).

 - Click Apply to install the keys.